-(b) According to the information and explanations provided to us, t he company has been sanctioned working capital limits in excess of five crore rupees during the year, in from banks or financial institutions on the basis of security of current assets.
-The management of the company has provided us with the quarterly returns or statem which they have represented to us have been filed by the compar - financial institutions.
-In our opinion, these quarterly returns or stater nents are in agreemer with the books of account of the Company. (iii) (a) (a) The company during the year has made investments in its joint venture and has gran unsecured loans, to other parties (Employees).
-The Company has no or provided any security or granted any advances in the nature of loans, secured o 1 unsecured to companies, firms, Limited Liability Partnerships or any other parties The aggregate amount of such loans given during the year and balance es thereof as at balance sheet date are as under - Particulars Loans Aggregate amount granted/ provided during the year 1 - Other than Subsidiaries, Joint Ventures and Associates 3,00,000 /- Balance outstanding as at balance sheet date in respect of above cases - - // - Other than Subsidiaries, Joint Ventures and Associates 2,85,000 /- (b) In terms of the information and explanations given to us and the books of account an records examined by us, investments made, loans provided and the t erms and conditions of the in respect of aforesaid investments and loans provided during the year are not prejudici to the Company's interest. (c) In respect of the aforesaid loans, the schedule of repayment of prin ncipal and payment interest has been stipulated, and the parties are repaying the fillerest hus been superiore and the set preserver and stipulated, and are also regular in payment of interest as applicable. (d) stipulated, and are also regular in payment of interest as applicable.
-In respect of the aforesaid loans and advances in the nature of loa (d) stipulated, and are also regular in payment of interest as applicable.
-In respect of the aforesaid loans and advances in the nature of loa which is overdue for more than ninety days. ns, there is no amou (d) (e) stipulated, and are also regular in payment of interest as applicable.
-In respect of the aforesaid loans and advances in the nature of loa ns, there is no amou stipulated, and are also regular in payment of interest as applicable.
-In respect of the aforesaid loans and advances in the nature of loa which is overdue for more than ninety days. ns, there is no amound the second s
+(b) According to the information and explanations provided to us, the company has been sanctioned working capital limits in excess of five crore rupees during the year, in aggregate, from banks or financial institutions on the basis of security of current assets.
+The management of the company has provided us with the quarterly returns or statements, which they have represented to us have been filed by the company with their banks or financial institutions.
+In our opinion, these quarterly returns or statements are in agreement with the books of account of the Company. (iii) (a) The company during the year has made investments in its joint venture and has granted unsecured loans, to other parties (Employees).
+The Company has not stood any guarantee or provided any security or granted any advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties The aggregate amount of such loans given during the year and balances thereof as at balance sheet date are as under - Particulars Loans Aggregate amount granted/ provided during the year 1 20 - Other than Subsidiaries, Joint Ventures and Associates 3,00,000 /- Balance outstanding as at balance sheet date in respect of above cases - Other than Subsidiaries, Joint Ventures and Associates 2,85,000 /- (b) In terms of the information and explanations given to us and the records examined by us, investments made, loans provided and the the in respect of aforesaid investments and loans provided during the to the Company's interest. erms and conditions o (c) In respect of the aforesaid loans, the schedule of repayment of principal and payment of interest has been stipulated, and the parties are repaying the principal amounts, a stipulated, and are also regular in payment of interest as applicable. (d) In respect of the aforesaid loans and advances in the nature of loa which is overdue for more than ninety days. ns, there is no amoun (e) In respect of the loans and advances in the nature of loans granted during the year, no renewal or extension were granted or no fresh loan overdues of existing loans given to the same parties.